wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

 # EdgeCmd utility

-You can use the EdgeCmd command line utility to configure and administer Edge Data Store on Linux and Windows.
-You can accomplish the same operations with EdgeCmd that you can accomplish with REST calls.
+With EdgeCmd utility, you can configure and administer Edge Data Store on Linux and Windows just like with REST and command line arguments.

+**Note:** Configuration and administrative REST interfaces are generally exposed through the command line.
+Read/write capabilities to the EDS storage component, OMF ingresss and SDS read/write capabilities are only available using the REST API.

 ## Install EdgeCmd utility